European Butterfly Monitoring Scheme

 The European Butterfly Monitoring Scheme (eBMS) is a collation of national Butterfly Monitoring Schemes datasets on behalf of Butterfly Conservation Europe.

-eBMS is managed by the Natural Environment Research Council (acting through Centre for Ecology & Hydrology (CEH)) in order to facilitate research using the dataset and to promote conservation of butterflies.
+eBMS is managed by the Natural Environment Research Council (acting through the UK Centre for Ecology & Hydrology, UKCEH) in order to facilitate research using the dataset and to promote conservation of butterflies.

-eBMS includes several partners that provides their data every year from the different National Butterfly Monitoring Schemes throughout Europe.
-Currently there are 17 partners in 15 different countries with their respective BMS.
+eBMS includes several partners that provide their data every year from the different National Butterfly Monitoring Schemes throughout Europe.
+Currently, there are 19 formal partners in 17 different countries with their respective BMS.
 Click on the countries to see their National BMS websites and discover more about their butterfly monitoring, how to join and contact them.

 Become a new partner: